-John’s photographs and art have appeared in numerous books, magazines, newspapers, and other publications throughout the world.
+John’s photographs and art have appeared in numerous books, magazines, newspapers, and other publications as well as websites throughout the world.
 He published his own newspaper when he was 12, was photo editor at UC Irvine’s newspaper, ran an “unofficial” newspaper in the Army for a number of years, and has written four books on digital photography.
 He received the Photographic Business and Arts Degree from the Professional Photographers of California and a number of awards from various professional photography organizations.
 He has spoken to numerous schools and community groups, given seminars to professional photographers, and has taught photography courses part time at the high school level.
 He has appeared on television including CBS’s Eye on the Bay, French television’s “This Crazy World”, and several times on “Your Neighborhood Network”, a cable television program in the San Gabriel Valley of Southern California.
-He and his wife do a short weekly radio show together.
+He and his wife, a talented artist, designer, and composer in her own right, have done a short weekly radio show together and are currently producing a podcast called "So There's This Guy" (STTG) available on podbean.com.

 John has shown his work in a number of indoor and outdoor art shows, participated in open studio visits, been part of group exhibitions, exhibited in local retail businesses, sold his work through various retail stores, and had several solo exhibitions.

-John enjoys variety in his art, probably like many artists.
-He is currently focusing his attention on a style of impressionist photography he calls “Neosymbolism”, a reference to Paul Gauguin’s art in Tahiti.
+Like many artists, John enjoys variety in his art.
+He is currently focusing his attention on a style of impressionist photography he calls “Neosymbolism”, a reference to the art created by Paul Gauguin’s in Tahiti.
 John’s art has a similar look with bright colors, a flattened look, and a somewhat primitive style.
 His favorite subjects are colorful scenes, women, and nudes.
 He enjoys working in series.